-As mandated under the Clery Act, the following three calendar years of crime statistics (2015-2017) have been compiled by the Riverside Community College District (RCCD) Police Department, in conjunction with local law enforcement agencies surrounding the campus.
-Campus crime, arrest and referral statistics include those reported to the Riverside Community College District Police Department, campus security authorities, and local law enforcement agencies.
+The following crime statistics for have been compiled by the Riverside Community College District (RCCD)

+Police Department, in conjunction with local law enforcement agencies surrounding the campus.
+Campus crime, arrest and referral statistics include those reported to the Riverside Community College District Police

+Department, campus security authorities, and local law enforcement agencies.